Nortel: Conflicts of interest

 During Nortel's 2002 annual shareholders' meeting held in Halifax, Nova Scotia, several shareholders (including Robert Verdun) complained about non-arms-length relationships with service providers such as director Yves Fortier, who provided legal services to Nortel while sitting on its board, and Nortel's auditors, Deloitte & Touche LLP, who were paid $15 million for non-auditing services.

 Headquarters bugging

-In 2013 workers preparing the former Nortel headquarters for the Department of National Defence discovered electronic eavesdropping devices.
-The bugs found were older and non-operational leading Canadian intelligence to draw the conclusion that the former tenant Nortel and not the future tenant MND was the target.
+In 2013, workers preparing the former Nortel headquarters for the Department of National Defence discovered electronic eavesdropping devices.
+The bugs found were older and non-operational, leading Canadian intelligence to draw the conclusion that the former tenant (Nortel) and not the future tenant (DND) was the target.

-IP theft and knockoffs

-In 2001 Nortel identified knockoff products circulating in the Chinese market, in which they did not compete.
-Nortel management chose not to press the issue.

 Corporate information

 Headquarters

-During Nortel's dissolution the headquarters was relocated to 5945 Airport Road in Mississauga, Ontario.
-Previous locations of its head offices included 60 Moodie Drive in Ottawa (now headquarters of Department of National Defence), 8200 Dixie Road in Brampton, Ontario (sold to Rogers Communications in 2006 and now known as Rogers Park, Brampton) and 195 The West Mall in Toronto (now used by SNC-Lavalin).
+During Nortel's dissolution, its head office was relocated to 5945 Airport Road in Mississauga, Ontario.
+Previous locations of its headquarters included 60 Moodie Drive in Ottawa, Ontario (now NDHQ Carling), 8200 Dixie Road in Brampton, Ontario (sold to Rogers Communications in 2006 and now known as Rogers Park, Brampton) and 195 The West Mall in Toronto, Ontario (subsequently used by SNC-Lavalin).